 Reading the 2010 ADA requirements should be one of the first things you do, but it may also be to your advantage to consult with a lawyer that specializes in disability law to ensure that you’re in compliance with the law.

-Even though there is no hard and fast regulatory guidance with respect to website compliance for commercial entities, by making a sincere effort to make your website “reasonably accessible,” you can avoid any potential lawsuits and be ahead of the game if and when regulatory guidelines are established.
+Even though there is no hard and fast regulatory guidance with respect to website compliance for commercial entities, by making a sincere effort to make your website “reasonably accessible,” you may be able to avoid any potential lawsuits.
+And you’ll be ahead of the game if and when regulatory guidelines are established.